rfrost777/tools/README.md

 ## portscan.py
 Simple TCP Portscanner that scans ports from 1 to max_port.
-Added: --debug switch for benchmarking purposes.
+Added: --debug switch to write a logfile with more information.
 *TODO*: Make it more useful.
 Maybe increase efficiency?

 Usage: